NEW COURSE due to 2026 SNOW CONDITIONS – updated 4/15

 Paddlers will receive help exiting the water on the downstream side of Farewell Bend beach.
 Teammates must wait off the beach and off the course until they hear their bib number being called.
 Once the number has been called, sprinters may move onto the beach, which will be the “Tag Zone.”
 BE AWARE THAT SPRINTERS ON TEAMS AND PAIRS WILL BE CROSSING THE RUN COURSE to access the beach.
 Please give runners the right of way.

 Boats will be organized by bib number once they exit the water at Farewell Bend Park.
 We ask that racers, a teammate, or proxy pick up the boat used for the paddle leg within 40 minutes of crossing the finish line.
 If you are racing in a Team Category, you have the option to tag your sprinter and then paddle your boat back to Riverbend for self-storage.
+If you opt for self-storage be sure to TELL YOUR VOLUNTEER YOU NEED TO KEEP YOUR BOAT.
+You’ll still need to run up to the beach to tag your sprinter.
 If you leave your boat in Farewell, you must bring a bib number with you to pick-up.
 Boats that are not claimed by 4pm will likely be left unattended at that time.

 SPRINT LEG